PuffyNippleS/CybersecurtyPrac1/README.md

 As the developer you require:
 Unity Editor with Andriod SDK and NDK
 Vuforia
+Kindly note the Library file has not been uploaded due to size limitations

 # App installation
 The apk to install on the android device.